GitAtom-PDX/GitAtom/README.md

 ```

 - A config.yaml file must exist in the directory otherwise config.py will create one and populate with default values
-- The config.yaml file is read when init.py is ran.
+- The config.yaml file is read when init.py is run.
 Taking in the users input to
-setup the remote repository if deploy is set to true.
+set up the remote repository if deploy is set to true.

 To publish contents of ‘lorem.md’ to the site: